LinpgFoundation/vns/README.md

 `[end]`

-Marks the end of the dialogue.
-Although the compiler will stop compiling immediately after reaching the end, it is still recommended that you add this tag to the end of your script file.
+Marks the end of the script.

 ### **Block**

 `[block]`

-The player can't go back to the previous dialogue.
+The player can't go back to the previous conversation.

 ### Comments: